|NOONBARRA KELPIES INFORMATION|

 Pups being transported by plane!

-We will not allow any pup to fly without a puppy training package.
+We feel it's not right to allow any pup to fly without some basic puppy training.
 It is not fair to the pup to send them by plane without a lot of crate training, exposure to traffic, noise, travelling and people before they leave.
 We want our pups to enjoy their flight and not be stressed.
-This cost is automatically added to the air freight costing.
-[Interstate pickups at our Stud are exempt but crate training at least is still recommended].
 Often pups can be delayed at airports and we don't want any of our pups stressed in any way.
 With this training, your puppy arrives a lot more relaxed and happy.

 Boarding & Training Packages (2 days)... $350